What happens next to your Manuscript Submission?

 - Peer-review of the manuscript: Our rigorous peer review not only evaluates the content, but also roots out errors of fact or concept and provokes discussion that will lead to new research activity.
 Our step by step process of Peer-Review is detailed below:

 Step 1: Reviewers are asked to read the manuscript very carefully and provide constructive feedback.
-Reviewers evaluate manuscripts on the basis of their originality, novelty, accuracy, importance, interdisciplinary interest, and evidence based conclusions.
-After thorough review of the manuscript, referees make one of the decisions listed below:
+Reviewers evaluate manuscripts on the basis of their originality, novelty, accuracy, importance, interdisciplinary interest, and evidence-based conclusions.
+After a thorough review of the manuscript, referees make one of the decisions listed below:

 - Accept without any changes: The journal will publish the paper in its original form.